 If you’re an ally, educate yourself.

 Many organizations have compiled anti-racist resources like this one from Ibram X. Kendi.
-Add some anti-racist literature to your reading list this summer.
+Add some anti-racist literature to your reading list.